oscarlai1998/tp/docs/DeveloperGuide.md

 ***Alternatives***

 The alternative storage format considered is the use of delimiters.
 However, there are concerns regarding such usage; the most important being potential parsing failure from a valid module.
-With the use of common delimiters such as commas `,` and dashes `-`, the program is unable to differentiate between the various module information and legitimate module names containing delimiters and may parse the portion of the module to a wrong variable, resulting in corrupted results and a potential program crash.
+With the use of common delimiters such as commas `,` and dashes `-`, the program is unable to differentiate between the various module information and legitimate module names containing delimiters and may parse the portion of the module to a wrong variable, resulting in a corrupted results and a potential program crash.
 One example of such occurrence would be a module named `Software Engineering and Object-Oriented Programming`, which contains dashes when the delimiters are used for separating various module information is also a dash.

-Considerations were also given to use more unique delimiters (such as `\`, `|`, etc.) to avoid accidental parsing fails but the problem still remains.
+Considerations were also given to use more unique delimiters (such as `\`, `|`, etc.) to avoid accidental parsing failures, but the problem still remained.
 Attempting to fuzz characters would lead to a corrupted storage file and render the application useless.
 Ultimately, the idea was scrapped in favour of the JSON format with a third-party library, since the exception handling and parsing management lies in the library functions.

 <br>